United Nations General Assembly Resolution 498 (V): Aftermath

 The action was largely symbolic, because many nations were reluctant to take more forceful action against the People's Republic of China for fear that the conflict in Korea would escalate.
-While economic and political sanctions could have been brought against China, the United Nations decided to take no further action.
+While economic and political sanctions could have been brought against Red China, the United Nations decided to take no further action.
 The Korean War continued for 2 more years, finally ending in a stalemate and an armistice in 1953.